Identifying H0 and H1In Exercises 5–8, do the following:a. Expres... | Channels for Pearson+

 Alternative Hypothesis (H1)

-The alternative hypothesis (H1) represents the claim or effect that researchers aim to support through their data.
-It is the opposite of the null hypothesis and suggests that there is a significant effect or difference.
-For the given claim, H1 would state that the standard deviation of systolic blood pressure levels in healthy adults is greater than 5 mm Hg.
+The alternative hypothesis (H1) represents the statement that there is an effect or a difference, opposing the null hypothesis.
+It is what researchers aim to support through their data.
+For the light year claim, H1 could assert that the proportion of adults who understand that a light year measures distance is greater than 50%, reflecting the original claim.

 Recommended video: